China–United States trade war: Background

 United States trade deficits from 1997 to 2021.
 Deficits are over 50 billion dollars as of 2021 with the countries shown.
 Data from the US Census Bureau.

 Trade relationship

-Since the 1980s, Trump had advocated tariffs to eliminate the U.S. trade deficit and promote domestic manufacturing, saying the country was being "ripped off" by its trading partners; imposing tariffs became a major plank of his presidential campaign.
+Since the 1980s, Trump had advocated tariffs to eliminate the US trade deficit and promote domestic manufacturing, saying the country was being "ripped off" by its trading partners; imposing tariffs became a major plank of his presidential campaign.
 Nearly all economists who responded to surveys conducted by the Associated Press and Reuters said Trump's tariffs would do more harm than good to the American economy, and some economists advocated alternate means to address trade deficits with China.